rook/rook.github.io/docs/rook/master/ceph-upgrade.md

 The operator configuration variables have recently moved from the operator deployment to the `rook-ceph-operator-config` ConfigMap.
 The values in the operator deployment can still be set, but if the ConfigMap settings are applied, they will override the operator deployment settings.

-> If the cluster was originally installed prior to v1.3, the ConfigMap may not exist.
-> See the latest `operator.yaml` for example ConfigMap settings.

 ```console
 kubectl -n $ROOK_NAMESPACE edit configmap rook-ceph-operator-config